nan-ci/js-tools/README.md

 ```sh
 man cd # print the man page of the command cd
 ```
-(as you can see, a lot more detailed, so that's often `tldr` is enough)
+(as you can see, a lot more detailed, so that's why `tldr` is often enough)

 You can make a new directory with `mkdir` (Make Directory)
 ```sh